News & Events

 This session will cover…

-• Maximizing your events potential for content, volunteers and future marketing
+- Maximizing your event potential for content, volunteers, and future marketing

 Participants will be to:

-• Participants will be able to confidently lead prevention activities for engagement.
+- Participants will be able to lead prevention activities for engagement confidently.

-Join Katie Niebuhr, who will facilitate an interactive and engaging space to support well-being for prevention professionals, a great follow-up of The PL4 Drop-In Session.
+Join Katie Niebuhr, who will facilitate an interactive and engaging space to support the well-being of prevention professionals,

 About our Speakers